 |

-The relationship of institutions to Romanian nature is a foundational question for the natural sciences.
+is a foundational question for the natural sciences.

 Vacations can be seen as naturally arising from and conforming to wildlife nature fundamentally conserved